-Using ReSound Hearing Instruments with iPhone®, iPad®, and iPod touch®
+Using ReSound Hearing Instruments with iPhone®, iPad®, and iPod touch® (ReSound LiNX2)

 ReSound LiNX2 is a Made for iPhone instrument and allows for direct communication and control with an iPhone, iPad, or iPod touch.
-For assistance in pairing and using these products with your ReSound LiNX2 wireless device, please contact your hearing care professional.
+For assistance in pairing and using these products with your ReSound LiNX2 device, please contact your hearing care professional or visit our support site at www.resound.com/linx.